What to do if a house buyer pulls out

 Chains are a fact of life for most homeowners looking to move.
 But, as we’ve seen, there are ways to make life a little easier, quicker and less expensive.

-If you’re looking for an award-winning, beautiful new home, and the opportunity to take the onward chain out of the equation, take a look at our stunning new and upcoming developments.
+If you’re looking for an award-winning, beautiful new home, take a look at our stunning new and upcoming developments.
+You’ll also have the opportunity to take the onward chain out of the equation.